Relativistic Newtonian gravitation: Relativistic Physics

 \

 e) {\bf Relativistic Mechanics}

 \

-The formulation of relativistic mechanics is immediate via the EP, which only amounts to substitute stationarity of the Minkowski invariant interval in inertial frames with the same for invariant intervals in EPIFs.
+The formulation of relativistic mechanics is immediate via the EP, which only amounts to substitute in the variational principle the ordinary Minkowski intervals with the Minkovski intervals in EPIFs.
 The corresponding action is therefore obtained, as in the non-relativistic case, by the substitution $ \dot r \to \dot r-v(r) $

 The equation of motion are given by the corresponding Euler Lagrange equations.
 They are equivalent to the geodesic equations in the metric defined by the above invariant interval, i.e. in the P-G metric.